JOIN US

 Immediate High-Level Needs Agriculture, Food, Water, Health, Education, Construction, Protection & Children's Rights, Sanitation Services

-Limited access to clean water has worsened health conditions, spurring outbreaks of waterborne diseases.
-The crisis has forced thousands of families to abandon their homes, many moving into already overburdened urban areas or overcrowded shelters, intensifying pressures on cities like Nairobi -- which in October 2024 witnessed mass protests against the government's handling of their economic situation.
+Prolonged and severe droughts continue to devastate Kenya's agricultural production, leading to widespread food and water shortages, especially in arid and semi-arid regions.
+Limited access to clean water has exacerbated health conditions, spurring outbreaks of waterborne diseases.
+The crisis has forced thousands of families to abandon their homes, many moving into already overburdened urban areas or overcrowded shelters, intensifying pressures on cities like Nairobi.

 Private Sector Engagement